Xilinx/gen-machine-conf/docs/options.rst

 ~~~~~~~~~~~~~~~~~~~~~

 Specifies the SoC family (microblaze, zynq, zynqmp, versal).
-If not provided on the command line gen-machine-conf will extracted from the System-Device-Tree (SDT) file
+If not provided on the command line gen-machine-conf will be extracted from the System-Device-Tree (SDT) file
 based on the Processor name.

 **Usage Example**